arkivanov/Decompose/docs/getting-started/installation.md

 Compose is currently published in two separate variants:

 - The one developed and maintained by Google is Android only, called [Jetpack Compose](https://developer.android.com/jetpack/compose).
-- The Kotlin Multiplatform variant of Jetpack Compose maintained by both JetBrains and Google, called it [Multiplatform Compose](https://github.com/JetBrains/compose-multiplatform).
+- The Kotlin Multiplatform variant of Jetpack Compose maintained by both JetBrains and Google, called [Multiplatform Compose](https://github.com/JetBrains/compose-multiplatform).

 === "Before v3.0.0-alpha01"

     Due to this fragmentation Decompose provides two separate extension modules for Compose:

-    - `extensions-compose-jetpack` - Android library for Jetpack Compose
+    - `extensions-compose-jetpack` - Android library for Jetpack Compose.
-    - `extensions-compose-jetbrains` - Kotlin Multiplatform library for JetBrains Compose, supports `android` and `jvm` targets
+    - `extensions-compose-jetbrains` - Kotlin Multiplatform library for Multiplatform Compose.

     Both modules are used to connect Compose with Decompose components.
 Please see the corresponding [documentation page](/Decompose/extensions/compose/).